-We are in the process of updating our new, combined website, but details about this merger are available from Dr. William Anderson, chair of the Department of Geological and Environmental Sciences.
-Dr. Cynthia Liutkus-Pierce is the program contact for existing Environmental Science students.
+We are in the process of updating our new, combined website, but details about this merger are available from Dr. William Anderson, who was the chair overseeing the merger.

 The academic advisory board for the Environmental Science curriculum consists of the following faculty members:

-William Armstrong (Geological and Environmental Sciences) is a glaciologist who teaches required classes in the Environmental Sciences track (Engineering Geology, Preparation for Environmental Science Careers).
+William Armstrong (Geological and Environmental Sciences) is a glaciologist who teaches required classes in the Environmental Sciences track (Engineering Geology, Preparation for Careers in the Geological and Environmental Sciences).

 Carol Babyak (Chemistry Department Representative) is an environmental chemist who studies water quality, metal speciation using electrochemical methods, and environmental endocrine disruptors using solid phase extraction and high performance liquid chromatography.

-Sarah Carmichael (Geological and Environmental Sciences) is a biomineralogist and geochemist with prior experience in the environmental industry, and teaches elective classes in the ENV track (Energy Extraction in Appalachia).
+Sarah Carmichael (Geological and Environmental Sciences) is a biomineralogist and geochemist with prior experience in the environmental industry, and teaches courses such as Preparation for Careers in the Geological and Environmental Sciences and an elective associated with environmental sciences (Energy Extraction in Appalachia).

 Ellen Cowan (Geological and Environmental Sciences) is a geomorphologist and glacial sedimentologist who teaches classes for students in the Environmental Sciences program (Geomorphology).

-Mike Madritch (Biology Department Representative) studies biodiversity changes, shifts in climate, and invasive species and their influences on ecosystems.
+Mike Madritch (Biology Department Representative, Interim Dean of the College of Arts and Sciences) studies biodiversity changes, shifts in climate, and invasive species and their influences on ecosystems.